sham-rathan-21003959/Largest-of-three-numbers/README.md

 ## Result:
-Thus the C# program to find the largest of three numbers is executed successfully.
+Thus the C# program to find the largest of three numbers is executed successfully